mzazon/awesome-cloud-projects/aws/iot-firmware-updates/iot-firmware-updates.md

    echo "✅ Firmware update job created: ${JOB_ID}"
    ```

    The firmware update job is now active and devices in the target group will begin receiving update notifications.
 The job includes rollout controls and abort conditions to ensure safe deployment, while providing real-time visibility into update progress across your device fleet.
+The exponential rollout strategy minimizes risk by gradually increasing deployment rate based on success metrics.

 8. **Monitor Job Progress**: